Plus500 group includes several related companies.

 The broker offers its clients access to CFD trading based on a wide selection of underlying assets, including stocks, ETFs, stock indices, forex, metals, soft commodities, and cryptocurrencies.
 In total, more than 3,000 instruments can be traded with Plus500, with the majority of the instruments being stock CFDs.

 The maximum trading leverage offered by Plus500 depends on the country the trader is from.
-For traders from Australia and New Zealand, the maximum leverage is set to 1:300 for the most liquid and least volatile trading instruments.
-For traders based in the EU and many other countries, however, maximum trading leverage is limited to 1:30, as per European Securities and Markets Authority (ESMA) regulations.
+For traders from New Zealand, the maximum leverage is set to 1:300 for the most liquid and least volatile trading instruments.
+For traders based in the EU/EEA, UK, and Australia, however, maximum trading leverage is limited to 1:30, as per rules from the respective regulators; ESMA, FCA and ASIC.

 Plus 500’s web platform is well-designed and user-friendly, and all you need to do to trade is to look up an instrument using the search field or the menu on the left side, and then click on the “Buy” or “Sell” button.
 All CFD price data is updated in real-time, and spreads are generally tight compared to other brokers.
 In addition, all trading with Plus500 is commission-free.

 Plus500’s website and trading platform are both available in 32 different languages, which is a clear indication of this broker’s strong commitment to retail traders in many parts of the world.
 The available languages include English, Chinese (simplified & traditional), Russian, Spanish, French, German, and many others.